sinorga/MuranoCLI/README.markdown

 MrMurano works around the idea of syncing, much like rsync.
 Files from your project directory are synced up (or down) from Murano.

+!!!!!
+The upcoming release of 2.0 will include some breaking changes.
+The most noticable of which is the command will be renamed from `mr` to `murano`.
+!!!!!

 ## Usage

 ### To start from an existing project in Murano